venkatpx/dcos-docs/1.9/usage/debugging/cli-debugging/debug-subcommands/index.md

 menu_order: 0
 ---

-The DC/OS CLI provides a set of debugging subcommands, `dcos marathon debug` to troubleshoot a stuck service or pod deployment.
+The DC/OS CLI provides a set of debugging subcommands, `dcos marathon debug`, to troubleshoot a stuck service or pod deployment.
 A large portion of this functionality is also available from the DC/OS web interface.

 # How Offer Matching Works